Except for some larger exhibitions, admission is free to view the Minneapolis Institute of Arts’ vast collection.

 Salty Tart Bakery sells cream-filled brioche in Midtown Global Market.

 At the market, pick up ethnic groceries or ready-made foods for a picnic at Lake Calhoun, which draws walkers and joggers with a 3-mile paved trail along the shoreline in the Uptown neighborhood.
-Or crowded Pizza Luce serves its namesake by the slice.
+Or Pizza Luce serves its namesake by the slice.

-Walker Art Center merits an afternoon.
+Walker Art Center and its sculpture park merit an afternoon.